gavz/MacC2/README.md

 **_Macro Limitations_**

 MacC2 does NOT include any sandbox escapes and therefore all functions do not work when access is gained via the Office macro.
-Functions that do work include:
+Functions that DO work from the sandbox include:

+- runjxa

 - systeminfo